DAY 1: Bastia / Patrimonio

 DAY 3: Calvi / Porto

-Your morning itinerary takes you to Calvi, beach resort and birthplace of Christopher Columbus.
+Visit of Calvi, beach resort and birthplace of Christopher Columbus.
 Stroll through the streets of the splendid citadel and admire the views over the Ligure sea and the Balagne mountains.

 You now head out west along the coast road and the beautiful unspoilt landscape which gives Corsica its nickname of ‘mountain in the sea’.
 Today’s trip ends at Porto, with its square Genovese tower, a place that can be proud of its position amidst some of the most beautiful sites in Corsica.
 If you have time, climb the Gorges de Spelunca to the traditional village of Evisa and its chestnut forest.
 Chestnuts form the basis of many local recipes in Corsica.